The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 Security for costs—equivalent orders

 There are also other CPR provisions which provide for orders which are equivalent to a security for costs order.
 For more information, see Practice Note: Security for costs—equivalent orders.

-A claimant can take out After the Event insurance (ATE insurance) to cover the legal costs payable to the defendant in the event that the claimant’s claim is unsuccessful.
+A claimant can take out ATE insurance to cover the legal costs payable to the defendant in the event that the claimant’s claim is unsuccessful.
 The question is whether such insurance can be used as security for costs.
 As stated by Longmore LJ in Belco Trading v Kondo, it is most unlikely that any standard form of ATE insurance could provide